boltops-tools/ufo/docs/_docs/settings-network.md

   - subnet-33333333
   - subnet-44444444

-# Optional additional existing security group ids to add on top of the ones created
+# Optional existing security group ids to add in addition to the ones created by ufo.
-# by ufo.
 # elb_security_groups:
 #   - sg-aaa
 # ecs_security_groups: